openstack/tacker/doc/source/configuration/enhanced_policy.rst

       As "all" is treated as a special value, the above attribute of resource cannot use "all" as the attribute value.
+      If the attribute of resource is set to "all" by mistake, only users with the admin role or special roles can access the resource, and other users cannot access it.

 Conversion rules